jparouca/jparouca/README.md

 - 🖥️ Arch / Hyprland / Neovim
 - 👨 Despite its shortcomings, Go is my _go-to_ language (pun fully intended)
 - 🌐 Frontend via React/NextJS used to be my primary stack.
 Now I focus more on backend applications.
-- ❄️Arch remains my favorite Linux distro for both personal while Debian for enterprise use (I manage my small fleet of servers for factorio and zomboid powered by it)
+- A Arch remains my favorite Linux distro for both personal while Debian for enterprise use (I manage my small fleet of servers for factorio and zomboid powered by it)
 - 📫 Contact me `takaxo` at discord
 - 🎲 Fun fact: I have entered the world of programming misadventure involving assembly injections for transformice hacks back in 2011